Jets fire general manager Joe Douglas after team goes 3-8 to start the season

-The New York Jets have fired general manager Joe Douglas, the latest shakeup in what has been a hugely disappointing season.
+Woody Johnson is cleaning house for his woeful New York Jets in what has been a hugely disappointing season.

-Douglas was in the final year of his contract after being hired in 2019.
-The Jets are 3-8 in a season that began with Super Bowl aspirations with a healthy Aaron Rodgers at quarterback.
-But they struggled to a 2-3 start, and team owner Woody Johnson fired coach Robert Saleh on Oct.
-8.
+Douglas was fired Tuesday as the Jets' general manager, the latest shakeup for a franchise that had Super Bowl aspirations with a healthy Aaron Rodgers at quarterback but has limped to a 3-8 start and appears likely to miss the playoffs for a 14th consecutive year.

-The Jets decided to also part ways Tuesday with Douglas, who was 30-64 in his tenure with the Jets.
+The dismissal of Douglas, who was 30-64 and had no winning seasons in his tenure, came exactly six weeks after Johnson fired Saleh as coach on Oct.
+8 after the Jets were 2-3 to open the year.

 "Today, I informed Joe Douglas he will no longer serve as the general manager of the New York Jets," Johnson said in a statement issued by the team.
 "I want to thank Joe for his commitment to the Jets over the last six years and wish him and his family the best moving forward."